postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects/creating-simple-aspects.md

 > ![WARNING]
 > This chapter has not been written yet.

 You have seen how aspects can modify your program before it is compiled.
-In this chapter you shall learn how to create your own aspects targeting several parts of the code
+In this chapter you learn how to create your own aspects targeting several parts of the code.

 ## Different aspect types